 Step 2.
 Store the data in a way that’s easy to access and share

-There are plenty of complexities when it comes to efficiently managing the storage of your data.
+There are plenty of complexities when it comes to efficiently manage the storage of your data.

 Data visibility is key here.
 Bulk data sharing is impractical and confusing – it can often take far longer for people to translate the data into something workable and sharable.
 The key is to make sure there are practical means of storing all the data that’s created in a way that allows it to be easily accessed and shared.
 You don’t have to store all the data in one place; you need to store the data once and provide a way for people to find and access it.